Shabazz the Disciple: Biography

-Shabazz appeared in the 1994 Gravediggaz hit single "Diary of a Madman" of 6 Feet Deep album.
-He formed the duo the Disciples with Killah Priest, and later formed Celestial Souljahz with Freestyle of Arsonists.
+In the early 90s, Shabazz the Disciple formed the duo The Disciples with Killah Priest, and later formed Celestial Souljahz with his cousin Freestyle of The Arsonists.

+Freestyle was one responsible for playing his demo to RZA who was not sure what to do with the reggae inspired hip hop in which Freestyle told him he had someone for him, played Shabazz's demo and RZA made him call Baz on the spot.
+Da Last Future, Sunz of Man, The Disciples and Gravediggaz was formed.

+Shabazz appeared in the 1994 Gravediggaz hit single "Diary of a Madman" on the 6 Feet Deep album.

-Shabazz released a handful of singles in the mid-90s, such as "Death Be The Penalty/Conscious Of Sin", "Crime Saga", "Street Parables/Organized Rime Part 2", "The Lamb's Blood" and "Ghetto Apostles", in anticipation of his planned 1998 debut LP on GZA's GZA Entertainment imprint.
+Shabazz the Disciple released a handful of singles in the mid-90s, such as "Death Be The Penalty/Conscious Of Sin", "Crime Saga", "Street Parables/Organized Rime Part 2", "The Lamb's Blood" and "Ghetto Apostles", in anticipation of his planned 1998 debut LP on GZA's GZA Entertainment imprint.
 However, the label folded and his relationship with the Clan soon strained, leading him to cut his Wu-affiliated ties.
 He is also known for being an influence on the late Big Pun.

-In 1997, Shabazz The Disciple featured on "Elimination Process" of Gravediggaz's second album The Pick, the Sickle and the Shovel.
+In 1997, Shabazz the Disciple featured on "Elimination Process" on Gravediggaz's second album The Pick, the Sickle and the Shovel.

-In 2003, Shabazz finally released his debut album, The Book of Shabazz (Hidden Scrollz) for Battle Axe Records, featuring his past singles "Crime Saga", "Street Parables", "Organized Rime Part 2", "The Lamb's Blood" and "Ghetto Apostles" as well as the single "Red Hook Day" b/w "Thieves in da Nite (Heist)".
+In 2003, Shabazz finally released his debut album, The Book of Shabazz (Hidden Scrollz), for Battle Axe Records.
+It featured his past singles "Crime Saga", "Street Parables", "Organized Rime Part 2", "The Lamb's Blood" and "Ghetto Apostles" as well as the single "Red Hook Day" b/w "Thieves in da Nite (Heist)".

-In 2006, released his second album The Passion of the Hood Christ for Block Exchange.
+In 2006, he released his second album, The Passion of the Hood Christ, for Block Exchange.
 In 2008, Shabazz formed the group T.H.U.G.
 Angels with fellow Sunz of Man member Hell Razah.
 The group's debut album Welcome to Red Hook Houses, was released July 8, 2008, on Babygrande Records.
 In 2008, he released also The Vault (Hidden Safiyahz) album for ChamberMusik.

-In 2010, Shabazz The Disciple released another studio album, Hood Scripturez, produced entirely by DJ Extremidiz for Metal Barz Records.
+In 2010, Shabazz the Disciple released a collaborative album, Hood Scripturez, produced entirely by DJ Extremidiz for Metal Barz Records.
 In 2011, he released the album Hood Hopera (Theatrica Biblica) for ChamberMusik.